-Faculty of Public Health want to contribute to the knowledge base on climate-sensitive health risks in in coastal and tropical living environments and propose practical solutions to safeguard the well-being of vulnerable coastal and tropical populations.
-Through interdisciplinary research and collaboration with local communities and stakeholders, we aim to develop a holistic approach to address the pressing challenges posed by climate change in coastal and tropical living environments through International Confrence of Public Health-Tropical and Coastal Development (ICOPH-TCD) 2024.
+The Faculty of Public Health Universitas Diponegoro eager to contribute to the knowledge of public health resilience especially in tropical and coastal areas.
+Through interdisciplinary research and collaboration with local communities and stakeholders, we aim to develop a holistic approach through International Confrence of Public Health-Tropical and Coastal Development (ICOPH-TCD) 2025.
 ICOPH-TCD is an international conference routinely organized by the Faculty of Public Health at Diponegoro University (UNDIP) since 2016.
-It involves collaboration among various speakers from different countries, as well as presenters who deliver papers related to public health in the fields of Biostatistics and Demography, Health Promotion, Occupational Health and Safety, Reproductive Health, Epidemiology and Tropical Diseases, Community Nutrition, Environmental Health, as well as Health Administration and Policy.
+It involves collaboration among various speakers from different countries, as well as presenters who deliver papers on public health-related topics in the fields of Biostatistics and Demography, Health Promotion, Occupational Health and Safety, Reproductive Health, Epidemiology and Tropical Diseases, Entomology, Community Nutrition, Environmental Health, as well as Health Administration and Policy.

-Furthermore, this international conference is also expected to create opportunities for collaboration between UNDIP in general and the Faculty of Public Health at Diponegoro University in particular in the areas of research, visiting lectures, and student exchanges with various healthcare and educational institutions in different countries.
-As part of its implementation, a call for papers is also held, serving as a platform for disseminating research findings on public health and as a means to increase the number of high-quality publications published in reputable journals and proceedings.”
+Furthermore, this international conference is also expected to create opportunities for collaboration between the Faculty of Public Health, Diponegoro University with various healthcare and educational institutions around the world on health research, visiting lectures, and student exchanges.
+As part of its implementation, a call for papers is also held, serving as a platform for disseminating research findings on public health and increasing the number of high-quality publications published in reputable journals and proceedings.

 TOPIC :